hyperhq/docs.hyper.sh-hyper/Introduction/region.md

 }
 ```

 You may find that there is a new field named `region`, it identifes which region is the default region.
-You can edit it with any editor, but we do recommand you modify it via `hyper config` command.
+You may edit it with any editor, but we do recommand you modify it via `hyper config` command.